 We will explore the variety of ways contemporary scholars research communication technologies, with an emphasis on critical-cultural approaches that employ a wide array of perspectives and traditions from theory to ethnography.
 This emphasis is meant to demonstrate the diversity of scholarship in Communication.
 The goals of the class are not simply to gain familiarity in the approaches to studying technology in our field, but to begin articulating for ourselves how to use technology studies research to confront some of the essential problems of our world.

-Communication Theory II (Qualitative/Critical Theory)
+Communication Theory II (humanist and critical theory)

 Course Summary: The theories sustaining and driving Communication as a field and discipline are vast.
 Communication has drawn from many theories as it has developed its approaches, trajectories, and guiding concerns over the last hundred years.
-This course is designed to familiarize graduate students with many of the conversations, domains, and stakes of Qualitative Communication Theory – that is, theoretical concepts, debates, and histories that are not oriented in a numbers-based empiricism.
+This course is designed to familiarize graduate students with many of the conversations, domains, and stakes of humanist and critical Communication Theory – that is, theoretical concepts, debates, and histories that are not oriented in a numbers-based empiricism.
 This course will employ critical theory to explore how the study of Communication theorizes and explores many of the largest existential categories: Culture, Self, Time, Space, Production, and Labor among them.

 Taking to heart Gilles Deleuze’s claim that “Theory is exactly like a box of tools: it must be made useful,” this course is not only interested in training you in how to read and respond to theory, but significant portions of class time will also be devoted to open conversations about how to incorporate these theories into research design, case study analysis, and the building of appropriately rigorous frameworks.
 That is also to say: while “theory” and “practice” are often conceived of as two different spheres, we will think them as two sides of the same coin.
 We will explore, through our seminars, what it means to live, work, and research theoretically, and how we might embody the ideals, ethos, and critical concerns we encounter along the way.